antoniomika/sish/README.md

         Whether or not to log http requests to the client -sish.password string
-        Password to use for password auth (default "S3Cr3tP4$$W0rD") -sish.pkloc string
+        Password to use for password auth (default "S3Cr3tP4$$W0rD") -sish.pingclient
+        Whether or not ping the client. (default true) -sish.pingclientinterval int
+        Interval in seconds to ping a client to ensure it is up. (default 10) -sish.pkloc string
         SSH server private key (default "keys/ssh_key") -sish.pkpass string